 Cosy and intimate, Zala was designed to have a welcoming, homely vibe, and they succeeded.
 The only restaurant where the owner came out to check everything was ok, they take service one step further.
 The food was amazing (I had a flavoursome mushroom dish), but there were very few vegan options.

 Stamba Hotel is one of the coolest spaces in Tbilisi – and we saw a lot!
-The decor, the open kitchen, the retro café and leafy courtyard, everything in the ground level entrance was well thought out and welcoming.
-Here you can eat Georgian favourites, or opt for something more international – whichever way you go, you won’t be disappointed!’
+The decor, the open kitchen, the retro café and leafy courtyard, everything in the ground-level entrance was well thought out and welcoming.
+Here you can eat Georgian favourites such as khachapuri, or opt for something more international – whichever way you go, you won’t be disappointed!’

 What to buy in Tbilisi